This publication is best viewed as a PDF.

 Guion, L. A., Broadwater, G., Caldwell, C., Chattaraj, S. C., Goddard, H. W., & Lytle, S. S. (2003).
 Strengthening programs to reach diverse audiences.
 University of Florida, IFAS Extension.
 Staff Development Tool.

 All individuals are unique.
-Just as children from a family can possess many similar and dissimilar traits, so can members of an ethnic or cultural group.
-People are influenced by their ethnic and cultural backgrounds; however, they are not defined by them.
+Just as children from a family can possess many similar and dissimilar traits, so can members of different groups.
+People are influenced by their backgrounds; however, they are not defined by them.

-Stereotypes and generalizations can be major challenges to working with diverse groups of people.
-Stereotyping and generalizing create negative filters for viewing others that are different than us.
-Making statements or forming ideas on groups of people based on negative observations is stereotyping or generalizing.
+Generalizations can be a major challenge to working with diverse groups of people.
+Generalizing can create negative filters for viewing others who are different than us.
+Making statements or forming ideas on groups of people based on negative observations is generalizing.

-General ethnic and cultural descriptions will not apply to every individual or situation but can give insight.
-There is currently a large body of knowledge that documents similar cultural and ethnic attributes that can be useful in informing those interested in engaging these groups in 4-H programming.
+General descriptions for different groups of people will not apply to every individual or situation but can give insight.
+There is currently a large body of knowledge that documents similar attributes that can be useful in informing those interested in engaging these groups in 4-H programming.

-Still, individuals within an ethnic group will differ considerably.
+Still, individuals within a group will differ considerably.
 They may have different educational levels, socioeconomic backgrounds, or religions.
-Also, an individual’s identity within an ethnic group can vary greatly.
-Keep in mind the goal for learning about diverse audiences should be insight, not stereotype.
+Also, an individual’s identity within a group can vary greatly.
+Keep in mind the goal for learning about different audiences should be insight, not generalization.

-To build connections across cultures, understand the cultural values and norms for yourself, as well as for all the ethnic groups with which you work.
-Often, one does not recognize his or her own cultural values.
-Being aware of your own cultural perspective can help you be more sensitive to others.
-The following are key steps to consider in making connections across cultures.
+To build connections across different groups of people, understand the values and norms for yourself, as well as for all the groups with which you work.
+Often, one does not recognize his or her own values.
+Being aware of your own perspective can help you be more sensitive to others.
+The following are key steps to consider in making connections across different groups.

 Ten Essential Strategies for Making Connections across Cultures (Pearson, 1995)

-• Consider cultural holidays and celebrations when scheduling activities.
+- Consider holidays and celebrations when scheduling activities.

-• Dress appropriately, in a manner that represents professionalism according to the given activity and is respectful for the cultural group.
+- Dress appropriately, in a manner that represents professionalism according to the given activity and is respectful for the group.

-• Select visuals that reflect the culture and ethnic identity.
+- Select visuals that reflect the identity of the group.

 Adapted from Pearson, M. (1995).
 Programming for limited resource families.
 Manhattan, KS: Cooperative Extension Kansas State University.